 7. Brandwatch

-Brandwatch tracks and analyzes social media mentions and industry trends for brands, agencies, and marketers.
-Data-driven businesses select this powerful platform for its detailed insights into customer behavior, competitor activity, and overall sentiment.
+Brandwatch tracks social media mentions and industry trends for brands, agencies, and marketers.
+Data-focused companies use this platform to follow customer behavior, competitor activity, and overall sentiment across channels.

 Pros:

-- Detailed Insights: Get granular insights into customer sentiment, trends, and competitor activity.
+• Detailed reporting: Breaks down customer sentiment, trends, and competitor actions

 Cons: